-Stuart is no stranger to fundraising challenges, previously completing the Edinburgh marathon and the Mourne Wall Walk for Action on Hearing Loss.
+Stuart is no stranger to fundraising challenges, previously completing the Edinburgh marathon and the Mourne Wall Walk for RNID.
 Originally from Belfast, Stuart started volunteering five years ago and has been on the Northern Ireland Advisory Group for three years.

 Despite the rain and fog, Stuart finished the challenge with a smile on his face, proudly wearing his half marathon medal.
 He said: